This entire sub-domain is a private

 essential guiding principles of a good many of the world's ethical systems.

-responsibility, is supposed to defer to proper authority; to listen to his doctor,
+sense of responsibility, is supposed to defer to proper authority; to listen

-his boss, his government, his psychiatrist, his fellow man; to obey
+to his doctor, his boss, his government, his psychiatrist, his fellow man;

-laws, to follow rules, to conform to custom -- even when they interfere with
+to obey laws, to follow rules, to conform to custom -- even when they

-his comfort or his safety.
-That's Rule Two to a robot.
+interfere with his comfort or his safety.
+That's Rule Two

 - Also, every 'good' human being is supposed to love others as